numalariamodeling/faculty-enrich-2022-examples/README.md

                                       'New infections': new_infect, ## newly added
                                       'Pop': pop})
               ```
+- Great!
+All the changes done demonstrate the flexibility of analyzers that can be highly customized to the user's and project needs.
+  If you are interested to learn more about `reporters` and how to analyze them, check out the EMOD How To's or IDM's EMOD documentation!
 - __Optional__:
   - Advanced: check the analyzer_collection.py for other analyzers that might be applicable to your simulation.
+    You also may have noticed that there are 2 analyzer commented out in `analyze_exampleSim_w4.py` , you can try to uncomment them to enable them and rerun the analyzer.
+    _(Using comments is a convenient way to adjust which analyzers to run.)_
   - It time: play around with [json_explorer.py](https://github.com/numalariamodeling/faculty-enrich-2022-examples/blob/main/json_explorer.py) in Pycharm interactively to better understand reading in data from json selectively!

 <details><summary><span>Check results</span></summary>